tibbben/geospatial-visualization/syllabus.md

 -   Know the difference between vector and raster data structures.
 -   Able to identify sources of geospatial data.
+-   Able to identify relevant characteristics of geospatial data.

 >  Practical Outcomes:

 -   Find, download, organize geospatial data for use in the GIS.
+-   Load data into a GIS and perform basic manipulations on individual layers and data sets.

 >  Assigned Reading:

 -   *Making Maps* (Krygier & Wood, 2016)
   -   chapter 5: Geographic Framework. pp 94-121.
+  -   chapter 8: Map Generalization and Classification. pp. 163 - 183.

 >  Optional Reading: